 Arc de Triomphe

-The impressive Arc de Triomphe is a must-see for expats in Paris.
+The impressive Arc de Triomphe is a must-see during your time in Paris.
 The landmark is set within a star-shaped arrangement of picturesque avenues.
+To access it safely, use the underground tunnel from Avenue de la Grande Armée.
+From its observation deck, you’ll enjoy spectacular 360-degree views of the city, including the Eiffel Tower and 12 radiating boulevards.

 Les Invalides

-Built by Louis XIV in 1670, Les Invalides dome is the burial site for many of France's war heroes, including the famous Napoleon Bonaparte.
+Built by Louis XIV in 1670, the Les Invalides dome is the burial site for many of France’s war heroes, including the famous Napoleon Bonaparte.
+You can visit this historic monument to learn about France’s military history and admire its impressive gold-plated dome that dominates the Parisian skyline.

 Pompidou Centre